vundev/appfire-ui-task/README.md

 ![Demo](demo.gif)

-This project contains a Forge app written in TypeScript that displays all linked bugs to a Jira issue in the issue panel.
+This project contains a Forge app written in React(with TypeScript) that displays all linked bugs to a Jira issue in the issue panel.
 The bug links are put in a datagrid.
 Each link can be deleted.
 The priority and status columns are sorted based on the jira order configuration.